douglasyao/douglasyao.github.io/_posts/notes/2021-03-30-Ioannidis-2005-Why-Most-Published-Research-Findings-Are-False.md

 Here, \\(1 - \beta \\) represents power, \\(R\\) represents the ratio of true to false hypotheses in a field (a.k.a. the prior on the hypothesis), and \\(u\\) represents the proportion of true negatives called positive due to bias.

 Based on the above table, the author concludes that most research findings are likely false.
-The numbers presented in the table are basically arbitrary, but I also don't think that the author was actually trying to show that most research findings are false, rather to propose a thought experiment.
+The numbers presented in the table are basically arbitrary, but I also don't think that the author was actually really trying to show that most research findings are false.

 ### Corollaries